Frequently Asked Questions

 Yes.
-Pennsylvania’s 1.6 million acres of state game lands are still open for public access, at this time.
+Pennsylvania’s 1.6 million acres of state game lands are open for public access, at this time.
 Being outdoors is good health care and self care; however, recommendations for social distancing to slow the spread of COVID-19 still apply.

 Refer to the Pennsylvania Department of Health’s precautionary recommendations for outdoor recreation.
 Be safe and stay healthy!